 This is to say nothing of the daily rule changes that drayage drivers must contend with.
 The individual terminals at the Ports of L.A. and Long Beach will notify carriers of rule changes that arise during a given day.
 It is not unusual for the same terminal to send out three rule-change alerts on the same day.
 These changes are typically responses to heavy congestion and/or equipment (e.g., chassis) shortages.
 For example, a terminal may send an alert saying that it cannot accept returns of a specific type (e.g., 20’ or 45’ containers) for the remainder of the day, as its return lot is full.

-Importantly, scenarios like the ones described above for the Ports of L.A. and Long Beach play out in a similar way at all other major U.S. ports (e.g., New York, Charleston, Norfolk, Oakland, Savannah).
+Importantly, scenarios like the ones described above don't just apply to logistics in California — they play out in a similar way at all other major U.S. ports (e.g., New York, Charleston, Norfolk, Oakland, Savannah).

 Why driver experience matters

 As you can see, there is a lot more to port drayage than simply showing up and collecting a container.
 It can be difficult enough to simply locate the container, saying nothing of the challenges associated with getting in the right gate and into the right line at the right time.
 The driver must have intimate knowledge of the terminals, while also having the ability to adapt to daily rule changes.
 Without this knowledge, drivers can log many unproductive hours just navigating port complexity – costing you both time and money.